Skip to main content

 What turns aquarium water green

 When you understand what turns aquarium water green, you can take the right steps to solve the problem.
-At the most basic, the green is caused by tiny bits of algae.
+At the most basic level, the green is caused by tiny bits of algae.
 These flora are called phytoplankton, and you can only see them with a microscope.
 When phytoplankton become too concentrated in your tank, they’ll turn the water green, also called an algae bloom.
 If left untreated, your aquarium water can become a thick yellowish green.

 In most cases, this greenish water isn’t harming your fish or plants, but it’s definitely ugly to look at.